Theresa McQueen: 2014 departure and return

 On 13 October 2013, it was announced that Porter had chosen to leave her role as Theresa after five years and would be filming her final scenes in late 2013.
 It was revealed, two months later, that Porter would be leaving to compete in the final series of Dancing On Ice, having previously appeared in the show in 2012.
 Theresa's exit storyline would see her face consequences for Calvin's murder that occurred four years previously, to which the show's executive producer, Bryan Kirkwood said: "Theresa has got away with murder for many years, so it is time for her to face the consequences."
 Entertainment website, Digital Spy reported that Porter was expected to return after a break, with the door left open.
 Speaking of her decision to leave, Porter said: "I've loved playing Theresa and of course being a McQueen.
 I've been so lucky to have been given some amazing storylines over the last five years.
 I start to feel a little emotional when I think about leaving but the time is right for me to move on.
 I've still got a while to go yet so there'll be plenty more mischief from Theresa over the next few months."
 Meanwhile, Kirkwood described Porter as " a real talent, beautiful, sexy and a delightful presence on and off screen."
 Porter had since stated she had backed her exit, while co-star, Gemma Merna (Carmel Valentine) expressed her sadness over Porter's decision to leave as well as stating she hoped that Porter would return soon.

 Porter filmed her exit scenes on 17 December 2013 and was pictured in an emotional farewell party, surrounded by her colleagues.
 In January 2014, speaking in an interview with Daniel Kilkelly of Digital Spy, Porter revealed that the main reason behind her exit was appearing in Dancing on Ice and being unable to cope with both programmes and the tour when she appeared in 2012.
 She also mentioned that she was excited upon hearing that Sonny Valentine would be returning to the cast, now played by Aaron Fontaine, but quickly realised that Sonny would behind her exit.
 Porter also spoke about how she would miss her on-screen family, the show and her family.
 Theresa's exit scenes aired on 9 January 2014 as she was arrested for the murder of Calvin, following the return of Sonny.
-Porter appeared on Dancing on Ice, but was eliminated in week 1, leaving her shocked and humiliated - having chosen to leave Hollyoaks to give a focus on the competition.
+Porter appeared on Dancing on Ice, but was eliminated in the first week.